ISEAS – Yusof Ishak Institute: ISEAS Publishing

 The publishing arm of the institution has produced more than 2,000 titles, consisting of books and journals, since the early 1970s.
-ISEAS Publishing is the largest scholarly publisher of research about Southeast Asia and Asia-Pacific from within the region and works with many other academic and trade publishers and distributors to disseminate important research and analyses from and about Southeast Asia to the rest of the world.
+ISEAS Publishing is the largest scholarly publisher of research about south-east Asia and Asia-Pacific from within the region and works with many other academic and trade publishers and distributors to disseminate important research and analyses from and about south-east Asia to the rest of the world.
 In recent years, ISEAS has published an average of 50 new titles a year.
-In addition, ISEAS Publishing issues the institute's three tri-annual academic journal: Journal of Southeast Asian Economies; Sojourn: Journal of Social Issues in Southeast Asia; and Contemporary Southeast Asia, as well as the annual Southeast Asian Affairs.
+In addition, ISEAS Publishing issues the institute's three tri-annual academic journals: Journal of Southeast Asian Economies; Sojourn: Journal of Social Issues in Southeast Asia; and Contemporary Southeast Asia, as well as the annual Southeast Asian Affairs.

-ISEAS books and journals are distributed to over 100 countries worldwide and are available in both electronic and print versions, via the bookshop located within the institute and its website.
+ISEAS books and journals are distributed to over 100 countries worldwide, and are available in both electronic and print versions, via the bookshop located within the institute, and its website.

 ISEAS Library

-The library houses over half a million items related to Southeast Asia in the area of economics, politics, international relations, culture and social studies.
+The library houses over half a million items related to south-east Asia in the area of economics, politics, international relations, culture, and social studies.
 The collections, built up over decades, are both historical and contemporary, including a range of multimedia titles.

-The ISEAS library is open to all members of the public interested in the study of the Southeast Asian region.
+The ISEAS library is open to all members of the public interested in the study of the south-east Asian region.